Fishbone: Shifting membership and a documentary (2003–2015)

 In January 2010, John McKnight left Fishbone for the second time.
 During this period original member Walter Kibby returned on trumpet and vocals.
 During a 2011 tour, Tom "Tom-Bone" Ralls, formerly of Weapon of Choice, filled in on trombone.
 Tori Ruffin also briefly returned to play guitar in place of Rocky George, who was unable to tour.
 After the tour, Jay Armant, a former student of Fernando Pullum, joined as the new trombone player.
 Fishbone released a seven-track EP titled Crazy Glue on October 11, 2011.

 Current and former members of the band were deeply involved in the making of the documentary film Everyday Sunshine: The Story of Fishbone, directed by Lev Anderson and Chris Metzler.
 Narrated by Laurence Fishburne and featuring interviews with Les Claypool, Gwen Stefani, Flea, Branford Marsalis, George Clinton, Ice-T, and Gogol Bordello, the film debuted at the Los Angeles Film Festival on June 19, 2010.
 The film has screened at more than 100 film festivals in twenty countries, winning 12 awards for Best Documentary.
-One of the top-reviewed documentaries of 2011–2012, the film has a certified fresh ranking of 100% on RottenTomatoes.com and was nominated for a Golden Tomato Award.
+One of the top-reviewed documentaries of 2011–2012, the film has a ranking of 100% on RottenTomatoes.com and was nominated for a Golden Tomato Award.
 The film was rolled out in United States theaters nationwide with bookings in over seventy-five cities, including extended runs in New York, Los Angeles and San Francisco, plus week-long engagements in 20+ cities including Chicago, Boston, Seattle, Portland, Detroit, New Orleans, Baltimore, and Kansas City.
-A DVD was released by The Cinema Guild on February 21, 2012 and received a national TV broadcast on the public television series AfroPoP.
+A DVD was released by The Cinema Guild on February 21, 2012, and received a national TV broadcast on the public television series AfroPoP.

 In February 2013, keyboardist Dre Gipson left the band after nine years to focus on a new project called Hunter Green.
 Fishbone was in the midst of a US tour, and reggae musician Freddie Flint filled in temporarily on keyboards.
 In July 2013, Paul Hampton (formerly of The Skeletones) joined as Fishbone's new keyboardist.
 In February 2014, federal judge Jan E. DuBois ruled that Fishbone had to pay $1.4 million to a woman who suffered a fractured skull and collarbone during a 2010 concert in Philadelphia when Angelo Moore stage-dove and landed on top of her.
 A five-track EP titled Intrinsically Intertwined was released on April 22, 2014.